Transparency for Shape Outlines in PowerPoint 2013

-Learn how to apply transparency to Shape Outlines in PowerPoint 2011 for Mac.
+Learn how to apply transparency to Shape Outlines in PowerPoint 2013.

 Author: Geetesh Bajaj

-attribute.
-This attribute lets you reduce the opacity of the outline (also known as the border or line), so that the slide object or
+gradients have a transparency attribute that lets you reduce the opacity of the outline so that the

 Figure 1: Solid and gradient outlines (lines) with their semi-transparent counterparts

 To set a transparency value for your shape outline in PowerPoint 2013, follow these steps:

 for which you want to change the transparency of the outline - we selected a solid colored Line shape.
 Right-click the shape to bring up the

 contextual menu that you can see in Figure 2.
 Within this menu, choose the Format Shape

 Figure 2: Format Shape option selected